ordina-jworks/ordina-jworks.github.io/_posts/2017-10-04-Testing-angular-with-karma.md

 Getting all the imports, providers and declarations setup can be quite a struggle too.
 If there's any subcomponent in the HTML of the component you're testing, they should either be imported through a module or added in the declarations of the TestBed configuration.
-If you don't feel like doing all that, you can also tell Angular to skip elements it doesn't know by adding `NO_ERRORS_SCHEMA` to the TestBed configuration:
+If you don't feel like doing all that, you can also tell Angular to skip elements it doesn't recognise by adding `NO_ERRORS_SCHEMA` to the TestBed configuration:

 {% highlight coffeescript %}
 TestBed.configureTestingModule({